5 facts you must know about the Applicant Tracking System (ATS)

 - No Fluff – keep it real, professional and straight to the point.

 - The right keywords in the right context – Make sure all relevant keywords are presented in your resume and in the right context too.

-- IT’S NOT ALWAYS THE BEAST’S FAULT – do not apply for the wrong job and blame it on the ATS – so many candidates apply for jobs for the sake of applying!
-They don’t spend enough time researching the job and the organisation to make sure that: a).
-They would do this job at this organisation and b).
-They have a good chance of landing the job.
+- IT’S NOT ALWAYS THE BEAST’S FAULT – do not apply for the wrong job and blame it on the Applicant Tracking System – so many candidates apply for jobs for the sake of applying!
+They don’t spend enough time researching the job and the organisation to make sure that they: a).
+Would do this job at this organisation and b).
+Have a good chance of landing the job.
 So for those who click the apply button straight after reading the job title, I’m sorry, but you can’t complain if you never hear from recruiters, or in some cases, you get many unsuccessful replies.

 Until Next Time, Take Care!